frypatch/The-Price-of-Remembering/book/CHAPTER_25.md

 He breathed once like a man about to wade into cold water.
 “Fine,” he murmured.

-Then, straighter now: “Let’s see if it still does.”
+Then, straighter now, “Let’s see if it still does.”

 Finally, Sim straightened, but it wasn’t pride.
 Not entirely.